Geography Curriculum 2019-2020

 Head of Humanities Department: Mrs. M. Timberlake

-In this unit, pupils compare the town of Leighton Buzzard to that of a city in the UK (Cardiff).
+In this unit, pupils compare the town of Leighton Buzzard to that of a county in the UK (Cornwall).
 Pupils learn how to explain the location and development of settlements and learn how to compare land uses in different areas of the country.
-This will support pupil’s work in English as they read “Coming to England”.
+This will support pupils' work in English as they read “The Giant’s Necklace”.

 Chocolate: from Bean to Bar (Fairtrade)

 In this unit, pupils develop their understanding of the concept of Fair Trade using chocolate as a specific focus.
 Pupils follow the ‘story’ of chocolate from bean to bar and consider the benefits of the Fair Trade programme for Less Economically Developed Countries (LEDC).

 In this unit, pupils study the physical and human considerations of tectonics in today’s world.
 Focusing on earthquakes and tsunamis, pupils investigate the geographical and geological reasons for these events (plate tectonics) and the human responses to them (using Japan and Montserrat as case studies).

 In this unit, pupils develop their map and atlas skills.
 They learn how to follow the sixteen point compass rose, identify four- and six-figure grid references, identify and explain Ordnance Survey (OS) map symbols and to follow directions on a map.
 They conclude the unit by completing “My Patch” where they investigate a specific location in the UK (chosen independently) using a section of an OS map: in doing so they actively consolidate their understanding of map skills, description of a location, and explanation of land use.
 The ‘My Patch’ unit is underpinned by GIS (Geographical Information Systems) and has a strong ICT bias.